kcappieg/safari/Prototype/Prototype README.md

 ###`PIXI.HexGrid`

-####Extends `PIXI.Container`.
+Namespace for the HexGrid abstraction.

-The `HexGrid` class takes a set of dimensions in its constructor and draws out a Hexagonal grid using those dimensions.
-This class is meant to be used as a container for other sprites, which can occupy grid spaces.
+The `HexGrid` object intializes a hex grid along with all `PIXI.Container` objects needed for its operations.
+It takes a set of dimensions in its factory initializer and draws out a Hexagonal grid using those dimensions.

-The grid lines are simply a sprite of the PIXI.Sprite class that is always added to the container first, meaning its `index=0`.
-There's no reason why you can't alter this to suit your needs.
+The grid lines are implemented as a `PIXI.Sprite` class dynamically drawn in a `canvas` element to specified dimensions.

+All `PIXI.Containers` used in the grid are accessible as properties on the `HexGridManager` controller object so that you can access PIXI's methods

 ####Static Methods